Vienna’s population 2024 - facts and figures on migration and integration

 Population of foreign origin by municipal districts

-The share of Vienna’s foreign-origin population (persons with foreign citizenship or Austrian nationals born abroad) was 44.4 per cent in 2023.
-In 4 municipal districts, more than half of the population was of foreign origin - in the districts of Rudolfsheim-Fünfhaus (since 2015), Brigittenau (since 2018), Favoriten (since 2021), and Margareten (since 2022).
-The districts of Hietzing is farthest below the Viennese average in foreign-born residents, with a share of 32 per cent.
+The share of Vienna’s foreign-origin population (persons with foreign citizenship or Austrian nationals born abroad) was 45.4 per cent in 2024.
+In 5 municipal districts, more than half of the population was of foreign origin - in the districts of Rudolfsheim-Fünfhaus (since 2015), Brigittenau (since 2018), Favoriten (since 2021), Margareten (since 2022) and Meidling (since 2024).
+The districts of Hietzing is farthest below the Viennese average in foreign-born residents, with a share of 32.8 per cent.

 Migration between Vienna and abroad

 Each year, tens of thousands of people move to Vienna from abroad or move from Vienna to another country.
-In 2022 for example, 92,268 people moved to Vienna from abroad and 43.171 people left Vienna to move to another country.
-The difference between the number of people coming to Vienna and the number of people leaving Vienna results in the City of Vienna’s foreign net migration.
-In 2022, this net migration increased significantly, to a great extent because of the arrival of Ukrainians in the wake of the Russian invasion of Ukraine, and amounted to 49.097 persons (2021: 11.984).
+In 2023 for example, 70,069 people moved to Vienna from abroad and 48,100 people left Vienna to move to another country.
+The difference between the number of people coming to Vienna and the number of people leaving Vienna results in the City of Vienna’s foreign net migration, 21,959 persons in 2023 (49.097 persons in 2022).

 Viennese residents without voting rights